jackfrancismurphy/newsle-frontend/README.md

 To run, run "python -m http.server" from the root of the repo.

-run the newdle.api on the back end, too.
+run the newsle.api on the back end, too.

 ## Current Address